DIFC

-The role of the ROC staff is to advise on, receive, review and process all applications submitted by prospective DIFC registrants seeking to establish a presence in the DIFC in accordance with the Companies Law, the General Partnership Law, the Limited Liability Partnership Law, or the Limited Partnership Law, the Non Profit Incorporated Organisations Law or the Foundations Law, and the implementing regulations applicable thereto.
+The role of the ROC staff is to advise on, receive, review, and process all applications submitted by prospective DIFC registrants seeking to establish a presence in DIFC in accordance with the Companies Law, the General Partnership Law, the Limited Liability Partnership Law, or the Limited Partnership Law, the Non-Profit Incorporated Organisations Law or the Foundations Law, and the implementing regulations applicable thereto.

 Under the Companies Law, a prospective registrant may seek to establish the following companies limited by shares: